-I have always wanted to have a huge counter-top fruit basket in my kitchen available for my family to eat, but always thought that a high quality good looking basket was going to cost an arm and a leg… and if you know the snotty side of me, if it’s not going to look good or be close to exactly what I have been picturing in my head, I just go without.
+I have always wanted to have a huge counter-top fruit basket in my kitchen, but always thought that a high quality good looking basket was going to cost too much… and if you know the snooty side of me, if it’s not going to look good or be close to exactly what I have been picturing in my head, I will just go without.

-So, I was super excited to realize that with a little bit of work, some fabric, burlap, lace, and hot glue, I could turn an old basket that I found at a thrift shop a couple of years ago, into a farmhouse style fruit basket that would even look cute enough that I could leave it out on my kitchen counter.
+So, I was super excited to realize that with just a little bit of work, some fabric, burlap, lace, and hot glue, I could turn an old basket that I found at a thrift shop a couple of years ago, into a farmhouse style fruit basket that would even look cute enough that I could leave it out on my kitchen counter.

 Sometimes I think that it is important to remember that what we already have what will work but need to rethink it.
 Which is why I wanted to share this project with you all today.

 Think outside the box a little and you can have what you want without wasting all of your money.